User37som/libbitcoin/bx-watch-address.md

 [BITCOIN_ADDRESS]

 Info: Watch the network for transactions in which an address
 participates.
-Requires an Obelisk server connection.
+Requires a Libbitcoin/Obelisk server connection.

 Options (named):